 - Melt the chocolate, butter, and syrup in the microwave or double boiler.
 Mix well.

 - Pour on top of the peanut butter mixture and spread to cover evenly.
-Use an offset spatula or a spoon.
+Use an offset spatula, a rubber spatula or a spoon.

 - Refrigerate until firm, anywhere from 30 minutes to a couple of hours, depending on your fridge.